alicehe2003/ImageEditor/README.md

 3. Non-maximum suppression (thin edges).
 4. Hysteresis thresholding (track strong/weak edges).
 This method is accurate, clean, and efficient.

-## Colour fill (bucket tool)

-Users are able to select a desired colour (RGBA, hex, or colour wheel), input an error threshold (between 0 and 1), and click the image to fill the area with the input threshold.

-The error bound e between 0 and 1 indicates how "different" a pixel to be filled can be compared to the colour of the pixel selected.
-Let R be the reference (selected) pixel, and let T be the pixel that we are trying to determine if it should be filled or not.
-For T to be filled, it must satisfy ...TODO

 ## Image compression